Pythagorean theorem: Proof using similar triangles

-Einstein's proof by dissection without rearrangement
+Proof by dissection and scaling

-Right triangle on the hypotenuse dissected into two similar right triangles on the legs, according to Einstein's proof.
+Right triangle on the hypotenuse dissected into two similar right triangles on the legs.

-Albert Einstein gave a proof by dissection in which the pieces do not need to be moved.
-Instead of using a square on the hypotenuse and two squares on the legs, one can use any other shape that includes the hypotenuse, and two similar shapes that each include one of two legs instead of the hypotenuse (see Similar figures on the three sides).
-In Einstein's proof, the shape that includes the hypotenuse is the right triangle itself.
+In one proof by dissection, sometimes attributed to Albert Einstein, the pieces do not need to be moved.
 The dissection consists of dropping a perpendicular from the vertex of the right angle of the triangle to the hypotenuse, thus splitting the whole triangle into two parts.
-Those two parts have the same shape as the original right triangle,and have the legs of the original triangle as their hypotenuses, and the sum of their areas is that of the original triangle.
+Those two parts have the same shape as the original right triangle, and have the legs of the original triangle as their hypotenuses, and the sum of their areas is that of the original triangle.
 Because the ratio of the area of a right triangle to the square of its hypotenuse is the same for similar triangles, the relationship between the areas of the three triangles holds for the squares of the sides of the large triangle as well.
+In other words, because the area of the original triangle is the sum of the areas of the two smaller triangles, and because scaling a triangle changes the area by the square of the scaling factor, the square of the original hypotenuse is the sum of the squares of the shorter hypotenuses.